justanotherdot/justanotherdot/site/posts/discovering-problematic-commits-with-git-bisect.md

 framework for running a `git bisect` is the following:

 1. `git bisect start FROM_COMMIT TO_COMMIT`
-2. test the commit, determine if it is good or bad, and tell `git` with `git bisect good` or `git bisect bad`
+2. Test the commit, determine if it is good or bad, and tell `git` with `git bisect good` or `git bisect bad`.
+You can also skip commits with `git bisect skip`.

 The trick to finding the first offending commit isn't to run the same steps your CI pipeline would; you should have all those builds available for review and